dasch-swiss/dsp-tools/docs/cli-commands.md

 ## `upload-files`

-DaSCH-internal command to upload processed multimedia files to a DSP server.
+DaSCH internal command to upload processed multimedia files to a DSP server.
 See [here](./internal/fast-xmlupload.md) for more information.

 ## `fast-xmlupload`

-DaSCH-internal command to create the resources of an XML file after the processed multimedia files have been uploaded already.
+DaSCH internal command to create the resources of an XML file after the processed multimedia files have been uploaded already.
 See [here](./internal/fast-xmlupload.md) for more information.